Don't believe in the Null Hypothesis?

 • You do believe in the alternate hypothesis

-In this article I explain the logic behind it and argue why it is incorrect.
+In this article I explain the logic behind it and why it is not always right.

 The Logic of Falsification